BDWSSBB/StS-Strawberry-Spire/README.md

 ## Not-As-Important-As-Before Note (Please Read This Still)
 So relics are done, hooray!
 Well, actually, I think I have more to make, and I might as well make a few more cards.
 I originally had a quota of 15 cards per character (met that) and 28 relics (If you exclude the event relics, I didn't exactly meet that, but the events should compensate for content).
 Next up should be enemies, but don't expect an update for a while (unless it's fixing something game-crashing or something awful).
 Finals suck, man.

-Also, you'll quickly notice everything relic's a rock.
+Also, you'll quickly notice every relic's a rock.
 I don't think I can use Google Images to cheese this, so I need your help with suggestions on how to get, well, at least sub-par art.
 And please, report bugs!